Battery Energy Storage FAQ

 A battery energy storage system for a residential home is about the same size as a small fridge, for commercial applications they can be as large as a shipping container at about 20 feet long.

-Power from any source can be stored in the battery to be used at a convenient time for example, power from solar panels can be stored in the battery and consumed during the night when there is no sun for the solar panels to work.
+Power from any source can be stored in the battery to be used at a convenient time, for example, electricity from solar panels can be stored in the battery and consumed during the night when there is no sun for the solar panels to work.

 What are the benefits of battery energy storage?